Mimi's Organic Eats » Recipes » Cookies

 In the bowl of a stand mixer fitted with the paddle attachment, add the butter, cane sugar, coconut sugar, and vanilla extract.
 Mix on low until combined and there are no butter chunks.

-Add the coconut milk, flour, coconut, baking soda, and sea salt in that order.
+Add the coconut milk, then the dry ingredients: flour, coconut, baking soda, and sea salt in that order.
 Mix on low until a stiff dough forms.
 Add in the chocolate chips and mix to combine completely.

 Step 3

-Using your hands form a large log out of the cookie dough and flatten slightly so it’s about 1-inch thick, it should be about 12 x 3 inches.
+Using your hands form a large log (or loaf) out of the cookie dough and flatten slightly on the cookie sheet so it’s about 1-inch thick, it should be about 12×3 inches.

 Step 4